Learn how to use Engagement Cloud for Salesforce.

 - Select Email Campaigns, depending on your synchronisation settings this is either displayed automatically or you must select Synchronise Email Campaigns to sync.

-If you have chosen to synchronise, your email campaign will be copied across from Marketing Automation Application.
+If you have chosen to synchronise, your email campaign will be copied across from Engagement Cloud Application.
 It may take several minutes depending on the amount of data to be copied before you refresh your screen.
 When the synchronisation process is complete, your email campaign will appear in the table.
 Double-click on the Email Campaign Name to display the Campaign Information screen.

 Why are new email campaigns not being shown on the Email Campaign list?

-You need to synchronise with Marketing Automation Application to copy your email campaign over to Salesforce.
+You need to synchronise with Engagement Cloud Application to copy your email campaign over to Salesforce.
 On the Email Campaigns screen, click the Synchronise Email Campaigns.
 Allow time for the synchronisation process to take place then refresh your screen.
 Your email campaign will now be displayed in the table.

 How do I synchronise my email campaign?